pjrt/pjrt.github.io/_drafts/Existentials-in-scala.md

 # Conclusion

 Existential types don't seem that useful when first encountered, but they can be quite powerful when mixed with the correct restrictions.
-The use case I presented is one of the simpler uses but they can be as complex or as simple as your use case requires them to be.
+The use case we presented is one of the simpler uses but they can be as complex or as simple as your use case requires them to be.

-PS: you can find all the code I just wrote for TCBox here: https://gist.github.com/pjrt/269ddd1d8036374c648dbf6d52fb388f
+PS: you can find all the code we just wrote for TCBox here: https://gist.github.com/pjrt/269ddd1d8036374c648dbf6d52fb388f

 option-link: https://github.com/scala/scala/blob/v2.12.1/src/library/scala/Option.scala#L98
 tagged-link: https://github.com/scalaz/scalaz/blob/series/7.3.x/core/src/main/scala/scalaz/Tag.scala#L99